ChetanST/Whatsapp-Clone/README.md

-Whatsapp Clone Using Html And Css.
+Whatsapp Clone Using HTML and CSS.

 Previw Below 👇